Chinese Thanksgiving and Native American History Month Books

 We Are Grateful - Otsaliheliga Thanksgiving book about gratitude by Native American author

 As the name suggests, Thanksgiving is about gratitude for our blessings.
-In the Cherokee language, people say otsaliheliga to express thanks, and in this story, children can learn how a Cherokee family appreciates big and small things through each day and season.
+In the Cherokee language, people say otsaliheliga to express thanks.
+In this story, children can learn how a Cherokee family appreciates big and small things through each day and season.

 Written by Cherokee American author Tracee Sorell, her beautiful bilingual words are explained in a glossary at the back of the book.